tymyrddin/blue/source/docs/soc/nta/zeek/index.rst

 Zeek: Transforming raw packets into actionable logs
 ====================================================

-Meet Zeek—the quiet but brilliant tracker in our digital wilderness, silently observing every footstep (or packet) that crosses its path.
+Meet Zeek, the quiet but brilliant tracker in our digital wilderness, silently observing every footstep (or packet) that crosses its path.
 While others flashy tools might shout about threats, Zeek just leans against a tree, takes meticulous notes, and casually hands you a 300-page scroll titled 'Here’s Exactly How That Hacker Tried to Ruin Your Day.'
 No fanfare, no drama, just cold, hard logs.
 It’s like having a park ranger who doesn’t just spot bears, but also